 He had no clue what Leaf had just said.
 "Uh..."

 "I wanted to ask if you could look away, please!"
 He focused on the contents of the closet, not wanting to look at Chip.
-His voice was tight and strained, and he felt much like he wanted to cry all over again.
+His voice was tight and strained, and he felt like he wanted to cry.
 He felt comfortable in his skin, honestly, but something inside gnawed at him whenever it interfered with Chip.
 Chip, who was being so nice and sweet, and whom he had no reason to be afraid of.
 It was a simple request, but it hung in the air awkwardly.

 "Uh, yeah!
 No problem.
 Looking away now."